xiaoyang-sde/knowledge-base/docs/machine-learning/README.md

 - For a real-valued feature, its value maps to a feature vector.
 - For a binary feature, `true` maps to `1` and `false` maps to `0`.
 - For a categorical feature with $V$ possible categories, each value is mapped to $V$-dimension binary indicator features.
-(If a consective sequence of numbers are assigned to each category, the unordered set will turn into an ordered set, which has a negative effect on the geometric view.)
+(If a consecutive sequence of numbers are assigned to each category, the unordered set will turn into an ordered set, which has a negative effect on the geometric view.)